 It is a fact that if something becomes a tool-product of the biology industry, scientists hardly challenge the reality of it and the reality of the process of manufacturing it, no matter what kinds of entities it contains, what kinds of rationales it is based on, or how difficult to imagine before it was invented.
 This is because otherwise they must also reject the reality of the products and the process of manufacturing them.
-This will cost too much: they may either be led to deny both the products and the process of manufacturing the process of a table; and the former choice sounds as ridiculous as the denial of the existence of a table; and the latter one will be both inconsistent and equivalent to claiming that the industry is making its profit by a fictitious agent.
+This will cost too much: they may either be led to deny both the products and the process of manufacturing them as real, or be inclined to deny just the causal reactions in the process as real.
+But the former choice sounds as ridiculous as the denial of the existence of a table; and the latter one will be both inconsistent and equivalent to claiming that the industry is making its profit by a fictitious agent.
 So, the beliefs in the reality of the tools generate the beliefs in the reality of the entities.
 This vertical commonality in the treestructure constitutes another basis for scientists' belief in the reality of DNA molecules.
 Realism about DNA molecules is grounded in the manipulation of them and depends in turn on realism about the function of technology.